learn malayalam with decode malayalam

 • Consonants (Vyanjanaksharangal): 41 letters.
 Examples: ക (ka), മ (ma), റ (ra).

 Malayalam is phonetic, meaning words are pronounced as they are written.
-Pronunciation practice is vital to mastering the basics.
+Dedicated pronunciation practice is vital to mastering the basics.

 2. Nouns and Pronouns in Malayalam